 Mount Abu annually hosts the Camel festival which is one of the most important festivals of this region.
 Drawing the attention of a large number of tourists each year, the Camel festival is celebrated with great fervour in Mount Abu.

-The best time to visit Mount Abu is whole year round.
-Summer months are too enjoyably as it is the only hill station of Rajasthan.
+The best time to visit Mount Abu is whole year-round.
+Summer months are too enjoyable as it is the only hill station of Rajasthan.
 Temperature is pleasant all over the year.

 Summer season comes for 3 months from the middle of April to the middle of June when the temperature is approximately 36 degree Celsius.
 People have to think and keep in mind to bring light color cotton clothes with them if they are planning to make their trip at this time.
 This will definitely be fit for the climate of Mount Abu.
 Rain occurs in good amount all years in monsoon here.
 The temperature falls a lot during rainy season here.
 It reaches to less than the other parts of the country.
 It is good to have umbrella with you if you are planning to come here during monsoon.